-DESCRIPTIVE REPORT T-9534
+DESCRIPTIVE REPORT T-9824

-Several years have elapsed between the compilation and final review of this map.
-The compilation record and notes concerning the absence of reports and forms have been added by the final reviewer.
+Records for this map were not complete at the time of final review, which is several years after compilation.
+The compilation record and notes concerning the absence of reports have been added by the final reviewer.

 This shoreline manuscript, scale 1:10,000, is one of 43 maps comprising Project PH-152, which is in the western part of Prince William Sound.
-T-9534 is on the west side of Knight Island Passage at the north east end of Chenega Island.
+T-9824 includes the western part of Jackpot Bay.

-Compilation was by radial plot, using 1:10,000 scale ratio prints of 1:30,000 scale photography taken in July, 1954.
-Field inspection was done in September 1951, using ratio prints of 1:40,000 scale photography taken by the Air Force in July 1950.
+Compilation was by radial plot, using ratio prints of single-lens photography taken in July 1954.
+Field inspection was done in 1951 on photographs taken by the Air Force in 1950.